-Convinced by the Pchla’s surprising success in the consumer market, in the mid 1950s Mara set out to develop their first own and ‘proper’ mass market car - the 2.1m wheelbase Tovarish.
-The Tovarish built upon tried-and-true technology from the Pchla such as a ladder frame, a coil-sprung live rear axle and the Pchla I4 engine enlarged to 1099cc.
+Convinced by the Konyk’s surprising success in the consumer market, in the mid 1950s Mara set out to develop their first own and ‘proper’ mass market car - the 2.1m wheelbase Tovarish.
+The Tovarish built upon tried-and-true technology from the Konyk such as a ladder frame, a coil-sprung live rear axle and the Konyk I4 engine enlarged to 1099cc.
 The first Tovarish models were available from the late 1950s onwards in sedan and ute (pickup) form.

 Basic transportation for people…

 1960 saw the opening of the Fruinian market for Archanan car companies, and shortly after that the Tovarish had gone on sale there as well, now available with family wagon (3 door only though) and panel van bodies as well.
-For the sedan (and later the wagon), the engine had grown to 1299cc and was now producing 28 kW; the domestic ute and van versions have always retained the 1099cc version throughout their production history, however.
+For the sedan (and later the wagon), the engine was now producing 28 kW; the domestic ute and van versions have always retained the 1099cc version throughout their production history, however.

 The Tovarish was also available in some other countries through independent importers, often under the model name “Companion” and usually with the larger engine for all variants, retuned for the target market fuel availability.
 Especially the panel van proved to be very popular in Fruinia - particularly due to its very competitive pricing, but also due to its impressive nominal load capacity of 550 kg, almost the same as the car’s own weight of around 610 kg.